-The Company's revenue is generated from the sale of medical imaging equipment and related services.
+The Company's revenue is realised through sales of medical imaging equipment and related services.

 Revenue represents the fair value of the consideration received or receivable for the goods sold in the normal course of the Company's business activities.
-Revenue is net of value added tax, product returns, rebates and discounts, and less inter-company sales.
+Revenue is net of value added tax, product returns, rebates and discounts and less inter-company sales.

-The Company recognises income once it can be reliably measured, it is likely that the future economic benefits will flow to the Company and that the specific criteria have been satisfied for the Company's business activities.
+The Group recognises income once it can be reliably measured, it is likely that the future economic benefits will flow to the Group and that the specific criteria have been satisfied for the Group's business activities.

-In the case of machine sales, revenue is recognised when all the risks and benefits of ownership of the property are transferred to the buyer, which, depending on the case, may be upon shipping, delivery or installation of the equipment.
+In the case of equipment sales, revenue is recognised on the transfer of all inherent risks and benefits of ownership of the asset to the purchaser, which, depending on the case, may be upon shipping, delivery or installation of the equipment.